Cooking Power: Gas & Electric Explained

 • In gas kitchens, 60cm of free space is required behind the cook line to allow space for the gas pipework and access to it.

-• In a fixed structure or building, a kitchen will require a gas interlock and extraction system to be installed above any gas appliances for it to be commissioned within gas safety regulations.
+• Burning gas creates noxious gases such as carbon dioxide as a bi-product of the burning process, so you will need adequate ventilation to remove this from the cooking area.
+In a fixed structure or building, a kitchen will require a gas interlock and extraction system to be installed above any gas appliances for it to be commissioned within gas safety regulations.

 • In a fixed structure, a mains gas (natural gas) supply may already be available, which we can connect to.